 Today’s work from the Taith Series using found words and collage elements.
 A random page is taken daily from a charity shop book.
 Words are removed and rearranged.
 This is a starting point to begin the documentation of a journey that began at the Equinox.
-All pieces to be exhibited as part of the Open … Continue reading Three Red Crosses

 “In the middle of the journey of our life, I came to myself, in a dark wood, where the direct way was lost.
 It is a hard thing to speak of, how wild, harsh and impenetrable that wood was, so that thinking of it recreates the fear.
 It is scarcely less bitter than death: but, … More Taith

 One participant of the Friday Creative Wellbeing group is a wonderful surrealist poet in the style of Gisèle Prassinos.
 From one of her poems, ‘Reasoning Remains a Wealth‘, everyone has chosen a line that resonates with them, and created their own print or artwork, taking inspiration from the words of the poem.
 We are always discovering … More Structure for a Poem

 I’m exhibiting a digital photo portrait ‘Matilda’ from my Mothers series of a remarkable woman in this exhibition, accompanied by a poem, ‘Goddess – My Mother with Parkinson’s who dreams vividly at night’, by Toni-Ann La-Crette.